axtl/b/source/colophon/index.md

 My 'web stuff' has been around the block a few times, and I think this would be version #5.
-I've been on Blogger, WordPress, Tumblr, and settled now on a static site built with [Octopress] and hosted on [GitHub Pages].
+I've been on Blogger, WordPress, Tumblr, and settled now on a static site built with [Octopress].
 I've previously sought advanced features and social sugar, but now I realize the only thing one needs is a text editor and a domain to host on.